rojas-diego/epitech-42sh/README.md

 Basic shell based on TCSH.

-42sh is the end-of-year project for students at Epitech during their first year.
-Please, while you can skim through the codebase as much as you want, don't use any of the code directly if this project was given to you.
-On the other hand you are free to use the `local/42sh.ebnf` file and apply it to your project.
+42sh is the end-of-first-year project for students at Epitech.
+While you can browse the code as much as you want, be careful about copying code from this repository if this project was assigned to you.
+On the other hand, you are completely free to apply the 42sh grammar we used to your own project (`local/42sh.ebnf`).

-This is a group project, please check the [Contributors](https://github.com/rojasdiegopro/epitech-42sh/graphs/contributors?type=a) section and pay my talented friends a visit.
+This is a group project, check the [Contributors](https://github.com/rojasdiegopro/epitech-42sh/graphs/contributors?type=a) tab and pay my talented friends a visit 😃.

 ## Usage

-After cloning the repository, build the executable as so
+After cloning the repository, build the executable using `make`
 ```
 $ make
 ```